Summary of the technology

 Fast and simple editing of special video effects

 Computer science, Imaging, Computer graphics

-Medical remote examination, security visual surveillance, robots, intelligent transportation, mixing real and virtual objects, moving object tracking, video analytics
+- Motion computation is used for applications in: medical remote examination, security visual surveillance, robotics, intelligent transportation, mixing real and virtual objects (AR/VR), moving object tracing and video analytics